biouno/biouno.github.io/tutorials/r-plugin/tutorial01-jenkins-rscript.md

 ## What have we learned?

-In this tutorial we have developed some primary skill for parametrizing R scripts from Jenkins.
+In this tutorial we have developed some primary skill for parameterizing R scripts from Jenkins.
 We have demonstrated:

 1. How to read and create R variables from **Jenkins environment** variables and **build parameters**
 2. How to use a static configuration Java-style properties files to create a corresponding R data frame